connornguyxn/competitive-programming/README.md

 # What is this?

-This repository is for storing and sharing my written code from competitive programming websites.
+This repository is for storing and sharing all of my written code from my CP journey.